godaddy/asherah/samples/csharp/aws/ecs/README.md

 The sample application uses application-layer encryption to safeguard this sensitive customer information.
 Upon creating a new customer, the API extracts these fields from the original request, encrypts the sensitive data using the Asherah SDK, and stores the encrypted result in the `secretInfo` field.
-Check out the [full implemenation](./myapp) for more detail.
+Check out the [code](./myapp) for the full implementation.

-For demonstration purposes, the sample application does implement a method for decrypting this data.

-The full customer record can be retrieved as follows:
+For demonstration purposes, the sample application includes a method for decrypting this data.
+The full customer resource can be retrieved via a GET to the `/api/customers/{id}/full` endpoint

 ```console
 [user@machine ~]$ curl http://34.212.31.202:8000/api/customers/181141cd-090a-488b-9e5a-2bd1948046cd/full